Gaza genocide: How MSF is responding

 Since 7 October 2023, more than 1.9 million people have had to flee their homes, with conditions in Gaza constantly deteriorating.

-Donations to the Gaza Emergency Regional Fund will fund MSF’s emergency medical response to this horrific humanitarian crisis.
+Donations to our Gaza Emergency Regional Fund will fund MSF’s emergency medical response to this horrific humanitarian crisis.